SAEON/somisana-croco/README.md

 da.time.values
 ```

+The default behaviour of `get_var()` is to use your CROCO output file to extract the grid information.
+If your output file does not contain the rho grid variables, `get_var()` has an optional `grdname=<your-grid-file>` input variable, which you can use to specify your croco grid file.

-extracting all the data can take a long time and can be very large, leading to insufficient memory in the case of big hindcasts so it's useful to rather extract a subset that you may want.
+Extracting all the data can take a long time and can be very large, leading to insufficient memory in the case of big hindcasts so it's useful to rather extract a subset that you may want.

 ## Extracting a subset in time